Capsule frictionless signup redesign

 • Unnecessary Information - Billing details were required up-front.
 This is a source of friction to potential signups and can deter customers who just want to explore the app before signing up.

 • Un-optimised and inacccessible design - The design of the signup for didnt facilitate the customer in signing up nor meet WCAG AA guidelines.
 In addition, there were opportunities to improve the design around user error prevention.
-We also had an opportunioty to explore the 'Aesthetic-Usability Effect'
+I also had an opportunioty to explore the 'Aesthetic-Usability Effect'

 • Not responsively optimised - The form was not optimised for both desktop and mobile devices.
 Even though the vast majority of Capsules customers are using a desktop, the market trend is continually moving towards mobile devices.